 At Online Advantages, we believe the concepts of SEO shouldn’t be complicated or confusing.
 That’s why we’re working to give you the definitive guide to local SEO, breaking down the jargon and terminology so you can understand what all this “stuff” is and why it matters to your business.
-We hope you find this, and our other guides, useful and informative.
+We hope you find this and our other complete guides useful and informative.

 Let’s get started!

 One of the biggest mistakes business owners makes assuming that simply having an online presence is enough.
 We call this the “Field of Dreams” theory of Internet marketing, and it works—to a point.